5 Linux Network Troubleshooting and Configuration Commands

 Login to your Linux virtual private server using SSH

-1. PING Command
+1. PING Command in Linux

 Using the “ping” command is the best way to test connectivity between a source computer and a specified destination computer.
 Ping uses ICMP (Internet Control Message Protocol) to communicate to other devices.